- China Tours +

 English loanwords in China include:

 Many people in China, especially young adults and a growing number of children, can speak basic English words and phrases like "hello", "OK", "thank you", and "how are you?"
 But by no means are most Chinese conversational in English.

 The language can be incredibly difficult for Chinese people to learn.
 Imagine trying to adjust to the rules, quirks, and sometimes seemingly arbitrary constructions of English when your native tongue has no articles, verb conjugations, and plurals!

 Many children start learning English in kindergarten.
-English is mandatory in Chinese schools, starting from about grade three and continuing through junior and senior high school.
+English is mandatory in Chinese schools, starting from at grade one and continuing through junior and senior high school.

 Quality of education depends largely if the student lives in a city or a rural area.
 Students from cities generally have access to superior teachers, materials, and classrooms than do their rural counterparts.
 While the school curriculum includes an English-language component, the reality is that only Chinese is taught in many rural schools.